spencerbf/Git_CV/README.md

 - Teamwork
 - Driven

-Throughout my career I have worked in teams both in the finance sector and in IT recruitment.
-I work well both within a team and as a standalone individual using my initiative to complete the task at hand.
-I feel just as comfortable when acting as an integral member of a team and also when given the leadership position to having good experience within both roles.
+Throughout my career I have worked in teams.
+I work well both within a team and as a standalone individual, using my initiative to complete the task at hand.
 I feel that I have extremely strong communication skills which have been developed by working in high pressured environments.
 I work very well under pressure.
 In all of my roles I have worked towards tight deadlines within target driven environments.

-#### FSA Qualifications:

-- FSA Financial Regulations
-- FSA Securities

-#### Caterham High School and 6th form 2001– 2007

-- 9 GCSEs- Grade A-C (Including - Maths, English and Science)

-#### AS Level:

-- Business 		Grade A
-- PE B-Tech		Grade Merit

 ## Experience